fiskaltrust/portal-manual-doc/doc/handbook-at/fiskalization.md

 ##### Receipt validation in dialog procedure

-###<a name="rollout-for-poscreators-and-posdealers-important-process-steps"></a> Rollout for PosCreators and PosDealers - Important process steps
+### Rollout for PosCreators and PosDealers - Important process steps

 **Overview:** The following steps are performed for an example rollout.
 If you have already done a rollout (such as creating an **PosDealer**), you can skip these points.